-The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri on Tuesday, February 3, 1998, commencing at 10:00 a.m., at which meeting only holders of the common stock of record at the close of business on November 25, 1997, will be entitled to vote, for the following purposes:
+The Annual Meeting of the Stockholders of Emerson Electric Co. will be held at the office of the Company, 8000 West Florissant Avenue, St. Louis, Missouri on Tuesday, February 5, 2002, commencing at 10:00 a.m., at which meeting only holders of the common stock of record at the close of business on November 27, 2001, will be entitled to vote, for the following purposes:

-- 1. To elect five directors; - To vote upon a proposal to approve the 1998 Stock Option Plan; and - To transact such other and further business, if any, as lawfully may be brought before the meeting.
+- 1. To elect six Directors; - 2.
+To vote upon a proposal to approve the 2001 Stock Option Plan; - To vote upon the stockholder proposal described in the accompanying proxy statement, if properly presented at the meeting; and - To transact such other and further business, if any, as lawfully may be brought before the meeting.